Male Face lift / Neck Lift

 Why Choose to Have a Face and Neck Lift?

+More and more men are opting for facelift surgery in order to compete effectively in the marketplace or just to look more rejuvenated.
 As the face ages, the skin and underlying muscles become lax with loss of skin tone and elasticity.
 This, combined with the effects of the sun result in drooping of the facial tissues.
 There is also loss of fat volume and descent of fat in the face.
 A facelift can partly reverse these changes, particularly in the neck and jaw line.
 This proceudre can sometimes be done with the removal of neck fat, a blepharoplasty (eye-lid tuck), or fat injections to help fill out the middle of the face and a forehead lift.

 This entails lifting the skin and fat layer away from the underlying muscles.
 This is done in the cheek, jaw-line and down into the neck.
 An incision from above the ear in the hair then runs in front of, and finally behind, the ear.
 Sometimes the incision is placed along the sideburn hairline instead of up into the hair itself.
 These options will be discussed with Amir Tadros during the consultation.
 The underlying muscle layer (SMAS layer) is then tightened.
 This is an important stage in the operation as this layer takes up much of the ‘lift’.
 The excess skin from the face and neck is then removed and carefully stitched in its new elevated and tightened position.